Hats-Protocol/hats-anchor-app/apps/election/README.md

 # Hats Claims App

-The Anchor app is a Next.js app relying on the Core & Subgraph SDK as well as the other libraries contained here.
+The Claims app is a Next.js app relying on the Core & Subgraph SDK as well as the other libraries contained here.

 ## Start the app